whynotmake-it/rivership/packages/motor/README.md

 - **`SpringMotion`** - Physics-based motion using Flutter SDK's SpringDescription.
 Provides natural, responsive animations that feel alive.
 - **`CupertinoMotion`** - Predefined spring configurations matching Apple's design system.
 - **`MaterialSpringMotion`** - Material Design 3 spring motion tokens for expressive animations.
+- **`FrictionMotion`** - Physics-based friction that gradually decelerates to a stop or target velocity.
+Great for drag-and-release interactions.

 This unified approach means you can easily switch between physics and duration-based animations without changing your widget code.